 3. Shipping Solutions

 Shipping is a huge part of e-commerce, so it pays to get this one right.
-Whether offering free shipping or the customer pays the shipping, maximizing shipping costs means the difference between the ability to improve profit margins, and well, losses.
+Whether offering free shipping or the customer pays the shipping cost, maximizing shipping costs means the difference between the ability to improve profit margins, and well, losses.
 Below are some best practices for ecommerce shipping:

 - Audit your shipping: Before making any changes to improve profitability, get a better understanding of your shipping situation.
 That can include numbers of packages shipped each week, shipping destination, distance shipped, carriers used (if you send packages via multiple carriers), package sizes and weights, timeliness of shipping, percentage of orders shipped on time in full, and other key metrics.
-If your company doesn’t have the time and know-how to conduct a complete audit, use an outside vendor like Shipware that offers a wide range of invoice audit and recovery services.
+If your ecommerce store doesn’t have the time and know-how to conduct a complete audit, use an outside vendor like Shipware that offers a wide range of invoice audit and recovery services.

 - Negotiating shipping contracts: Each year or when contracts renew, take a good look at to see what can be renegotiated, with contract optimization.
 Some companies have the knowledge to do this in-house, but many will save money and increase net profit margins by getting expert help.
 Shipware’s experts, for example, used to negotiate from the carrier side, and better understand negotiable terms and pricing, as well as pricing paid by other e-commerce companies.
 Businesses taking advantage of negotiating help, whether they conduct the actual negotiations or Shipware does, save on shipping.
 It’s a service that pays for itself.

 Automation is a broad cost reduction strategy that can lower labor costs and increase your operating profit margin.
 Not sure how to improve profit margins with automation?
 Ask employees about their daily tasks and how long they take each day, week or month.
 Can any of them be automated?
 This can include accounts payable, accounts receivable, scanning documents, printing shipping labels, determining package sizing, scheduling employees, linking sales data with accounting software, timesheets, and more.
 There are many benefits of logistics automation.
 By streamlining operations and automating specific tasks, you can reduce the time spent on them, and either work with fewer employees or deploy employees to other complex tasks.

 5. Know Your Data